-The aim of the project is to redefine and reconfigure the relationship of the site and the building with the public realm of Dublin.
+The aim of the project was to redefine and reconfigure the relationship of the site and the building with the public realm of Dublin.

 The concept of an edge in flux, expressed through free-flowing patterns, connects the site with its genius loci or ‘sense of place’ more strongly than the existing parkland, while preserving its modernist spirit.
 Creating a stronger sense of place also makes the site more inviting for the general public, workers and tenants alike.